-- Problem-Solving Approach: All successful strategies begin with a problem analysis of the local situation at hand.
+- Problem-Solving Approach:4 All successful strategies begin with a problem analysis of the local situation at hand.
 It is important for these analyses to be conducted by trained and qualified researchers, not police officers alone.
-Law enforcement and prosecutors can then tailor their response appropriately. - Districts should conduct network analyses of the street gang landscape using individual gang members as the unit of analysis and multiple layers of associations as the linkages within the networks.
-The analysis should help the PSN team understand whether the groups in their district are loosely organized networks with pockets of cohesion or highly structured hierarchical organizations. - While crime-mapping is generally useful, note that in some localities especially rural areas, small towns, and small cities - police may have a fairly accurate idea of where crime problems exist; thus, spending resources on crime-mapping is not always cost effective.
-Instead, the PSN team should seek to identify and track crime trends and patterns over time. - Empirical Principles: - There is more evidence to support the effectiveness of demand-side interventions rather than supply-side interventions. - Law enforcement can achieve a greater deterrent impact by increasing the certainty rather than the severity of punishment. - Gun crime is disproportionately committed by and against a small subset of the population, so targeting resources on this group is more efficient. - Directed Patrols and Field Interrogations: Identify high crime times, locations, and conduct.
-Increase police patrol to reduce violent crime in targeted areas and during peak times of the day (e.g., assign two police officers to conduct routine patrol activities involving a high number of personal contacts with the public, responding to any law violation that they detect during the operation).
+Law enforcement and prosecutors can then tailor their response appropriately. - Districts should conduct network analyses of the street gang landscape using individual gang members as the unit of analysis and multiple layers of associations as the linkages within the networks.5 The analysis should help the PSN team understand whether the groups in their district are loosely organized networks with pockets of cohesion or highly structured hierarchical organizations. - Directed Patrols and Field Interrogations:6 Identify high crime times, locations, and conduct.
+Increase police patrol to reduce violent crime in targeted areas and during peak times of the day (e.g., assign two police officers to conduct routine patrol activities involving a high number of personal contacts with the public, responding to any law violation that they detect during the operation). - This strategy can be general (saturate the whole area) or targeted (focus on specific individuals and behaviors).
+A patrol strategy that focuses on suspicious activities and locations is more effective than a strategy that just maximizes the number of vehicle stops.7 - Offender Based Strategies: Deliver a strong, focused deterrence message through direct face-to-face communication with high-risk individuals. - Identify a subset of individuals, who are most likely to be involved in gun violence, e.g., the most violent members of a limited number of gangs. - Create a working group that includes (a) law enforcement, (b) social service providers, and (c) victim groups who can explain the impact upon the victim. - Encourage attendance through one or several ways: e.g., use probation or parole as levers; send letters from the local police chief to the individuals or their parents; send letters from school officials, local clergy, or community leaders; have invitees bring a friend. - Conduct the meetings in two parts:

-&lt;sup>3 Anthony A. Braga, Jack McDevitt & Glenn L. Pierce, Understanding and Preventing Gang Violence: Problem Analysis and Response Development in Lowell, Massachusetts, X Police Quarterly 1 (2004).
-Jean M. McGloin, Policy and Intervention Considerations of a Network Analysis of Street Gangs, 4 Criminology &
+4 Anthony A. Braga, Jack McDevitt & Glenn L. Pierce, Understanding and Preventing Gang Violence: Problem Analysis and Response Development in Lowell, Massachusetts, X Police Quarterly 1 (2004).

-&lt;sup>4 Jean M. McGloin, Policy and Intervention Considerations of a Network Analysis of Street Gangs, 4 Criminology & Public Policy 607 (2005).
+5 Jean M. McGloin, Policy and Intervention Considerations of a Network Analysis of Street Gangs, 4 Criminology & Public Policy 607 (2005).